Michael Gungor: Personal life

-Michael Gungor grew up in Marshfield, Wisconsin.
+Michael Gungor grew up in Marshfield southeast of Eau Claire, Wisconsin.
 He is the son of pastor and author Ed Gungor.
-He began writing and playing music at a young age and went on to study jazz guitar at both Western Michigan University and the University of North Texas while also touring and working as a multi-instrumentalist musician.
-He met his wife Lisa at Oral Roberts University during their first year, and she, also a musician, later became his music partner and serves as the other primary vocalist and songwriter for Gungor.
+Michael began writing and playing music at a young age.
+He studied jazz guitar at both Western Michigan University in Kalamazoo and the University of North Texas in Denton while also touring and working as a multi-instrumentalist musician.
+He met his wife Lisa at Oral Roberts University in Tulsa, Oklahoma during their first year of college.
+She later became his music partner and is the other primary vocalist and songwriter for Gungor.

-Michael and Lisa live in Los Angeles, California with their two daughters, Amelie and Lucette.
-They wrote the song "Light" for their younger daughter, born in May 2014, who has Down syndrome.
+Michael and Lisa live in Los Angeles with their two daughters, Amelie and Lucette.
+They wrote the song "Light" for their youngest daughter, born in May 2014, who has Down syndrome.
 In 2007, Michael and Lisa Gungor founded a non-denominational church community called Bloom, but have since dissociated themselves from the church.